How Much Space Between Raised Beds

 Overall, for smaller regular shaped planters (8x2 and 8x4), maintain an 18-24 inch spacing.
 For larger special shaped garden beds (L-shaped and U-shaped), maintain a 24-36 inch spacing.
 These distances ensure you have enough space for daily gardening activities while keeping your garden organized.

-Our U-shaped raised garden bed allows for easy access to all your plants.
-You can comfortably walk around the bed and reach all the plants without straining or walking over the garden.
+Our U shaped planter box allows for easy access to all your plants.
+You can comfortably walk around the garden bed and reach all the plants without straining or walking over the garden.

-The U-shaped raised garden bed has several features that enhance their functionality and appeal.
+The u shaped planter box has several features that enhance its functionality and appeal.
 It is popular in most raised gardens due to its attractive shape and practical design.

 Ample planting space